-- 25 (a) Except as otherwise provided in subsection (b), this [act] applies to an 26 easement established by express grant or reservation or by prescription, implication, 27 necessity, estoppel, or other method for creating an easement. - (b) This [act] may not be used to relocate: - 29 (1) a public-utility easement, conservation easement, or negative 30 easement: - 31 (2) an easement if the proposed location would encroach on an area of the 32 servient estate burdened by a public-utility easement or conservation easement; - (3) an easement if the relocation would require an improvement or other modification to the dominant estate which would encroach on an area of the dominant estate burdened by a public-utility easement, conservation easement, or negative easement; or
+- (a) Except as otherwise provided in subsection (b), this [act] applies to an easement established by express grant or reservation or by prescription, implication, necessity, estoppel, or other method. - (b) This [act] may not be used to relocate: - (1) a public-utility easement, conservation easement, or negative easement; or - (2) an easement if the proposed location would encroach on an area of an estate burdened by a conservation easement or would interfere with the use or enjoyment of a public-utility easement or an easement appurtenant to a conservation easement. - (c) This [act] does not apply to relocation of an easement by consent.